kleijnweb/jwt-bundle/README.md

 For an example see [swagger-bundle-example](https://github.com/kleijnweb/swagger-bundle-example).

+*NOTE:* JwtBundle is compatible with PHP 5.4 and does not work with Symfony 3.0 (yet).

 ## Install And Configure

 Install using composer (`composer require kleijnweb/jwt-bundle`).
 You want to check out the [release page](https://github.com/kleijnweb/jwt-bundle/releases) to ensure you are getting what you want and optionally verify your download.